How to Increase Chances of Successful IVF?Fertility Treatment

 By analyzing the results of a spermogram or semen analysis, the doctor can check the male partner's sperm factors such as motility, count, morphology, etc. Men who have sperm problems should:

 - Take vitamins and drugs to increase the quality and quantity of their sperm;

 - Stay hydrated by drinking two liters of water each day;

 - Maintain a balanced BMI; and

 - Avoid cycling and taking a hot bath frequently.

 Having a Healthy Lifestyle

-Having a healthy lifestyle is one way to increase your chance of IVF success.
+Having a healthy lifestyle is one way to increase your chances of IVF success.
 Before taking any drugs, supplements, or herbal medicines, discuss them with your doctor because some medicines or supplements interfere with the IVF procedure.
 Also, having enough sleep can have positive effects on IVF success.
-Studies have shown that women who sleep 7-8 hours a day have a higher chance of successful IVF pregnancy than other women.
+Studies have shown that women who sleep 7-8 hours daily have a higher chance of successful IVF pregnancy than other women.

 Unfortunately, most women stop exercising when the IVF process begins.
 However, according to many fertility specialists, continuing to exercise - especially in female athletes and people with regular exercise programs – helps maintain BMI normal and increases the chance of IVF success.
 Of course, patients should avoid heavy sports such as weight lifting and wrestling during the IVF process because they reduce the chances of successful implantation.